epfl-ada/ada-2022-project-abracadabra/README.md

  ## Proposed additional datasets
  We will be using the Youniverse dataset.
 We downloaded the all of the data on a *postgres* database, which is stored on a hard drive (327GB).
 We stored all indices on a separate SSD (215GB).
 We did this because we don't have enough space on our personal computers, but we want to be able to use as musch of the data as we see fit.
 This also greatly speeds up our computations, as we can get queries directly from the database, using multiple cores, instead of using pandas.

+ If we can't find a way to classify the news/politics channels politically, we may have to look into datasets that do the job for us.

- We might want to use a dataset containing a timeline of political events between 2005 and 2019, to try and relate political interest to particular events (such as the american presidential elections).
+ If we have time, we might want to use a dataset containing a timeline of political events between 2005 and 2019, to try and relate political interest to particular events (such as the american presidential elections).
 But this will only happen if we have achieved our primary goal.

  ## Methods
-For the remaining of the project, we will assume that a video's comments users represents that video's viewer base.
+For the remaininder of the project, we will assume that a video's comments users represents that video's viewer base.
 This is not necessarily the case, but as we only have access to the comments dataset, we will make this approximation.

-To classify the news/politics channels, we might use **spectral clustering** to cluster similar channels together using shared news/political viewerbase as links.
+To classify the news/politics channels, we might use **spectral clustering** to cluster similar channels together using shared viewerbase as edges.
 If this doesn't work, we might look into finding lists of channels that are already put on a political map, from the internet, and use that subset of channels for our analysis.

-**Spectral clustering** can also be used to find gaming communities and even find gaming channels that are close to news/political channels.
+**Spectral clustering** can also be used to find gaming communities.

  ## Proposed timeline